First results of independent air testing around Sterigenics revealed

-SMYRNA — The first results of independent air testing around the Sterigenics plant in Cobb County have been revealed, showing no detectable levels of ethylene oxide in almost 80 percent of samples, but concentrations up to 395 times higher than what federal regulators deem acceptable in other samples.
+SMYRNA — The first results of independent air testing around the Sterigenics plant in Cobb County are a mixed bag with almost 80 percent of air samples showing no detectable levels of ethylene oxide, but others metering concentrations up to 395 times higher than what federal regulators deem acceptable.

+More testing will occur when the plant is fully operating in early October, once construction workers have installed better emissions capture and control systems on site.
+Until then operations at the plant have been suspended.

+Ethylene oxide is a carcinogen used in gas form to sterilize medical devices and equipment at the Sterigenics plant off Atlanta Road, generating concern about whether it’s causing cancers or other health problems in those who live and work nearby.

-Results of five days’ testing by GHD, a company hired by the Cobb County, Smyrna and Atlanta governments to independently test and analyze ethylene oxide concentrations around the Sterigenics plant, were shared Monday at a meeting in Smyrna of concerned citizens, local leaders and environmental and health experts.
+Results of the first three days’ testing by GHD, a company hired by the Cobb County, Smyrna and Atlanta governments to independently test and analyze ethylene oxide concentrations around the Sterigenics plant, were shared Monday at a meeting in Smyrna of concerned citizens, local leaders and environmental and health experts.

-GHD showed the results of its air sampling at 25 different locations within several miles of the Sterigenics facility, off Atlanta Road, collected between Sept.
+GHD showed the results of its air sampling at 25 different locations within several miles of the Sterigenics facility collected over three 24-hour periods between Sept.
 3 and Sept.
-8, when the sterilization plant was not in operation.
+5, when the sterilization plant was not in operation and no ethylene oxide was being emitted from the facility.

-Of the 25 samples collected, 19 showed no detectable level of ethylene oxide, meaning the concentration of the carcinogen in the air was less than 0.040 parts per billion or 0.072 micrograms per cubic meter, which is the minimum level that GHD's monitors can detect.
+Of the 75 samples collected, about 60 showed no detectable level of ethylene oxide, meaning the concentration of the chemical in the air was less than 0.040 parts per billion, which is the minimum level that can be detected by laboratory instruments.

+To put this into context, 0.040 parts per billion is the equivalent of a fraction of a drop of water in an Olympic sized swimming pool.

 The U.S. Environmental Protection Agency reports that 0.02 micrograms per cubic meter is the level of ethylene oxide in the air that over many years could cause 100 additional cases of cancer per one million people.
 This is considered the baseline acceptable exposure level.